Which Tender and True Recipes Get

-Judging by its ingredients alone, Tender and True dog food looks like an above-average dry product.
+Based on its ingredients alone, Tender and True Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 30% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 44% for the overall product line.

-Even when you consider the protein-boosting effect of the flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the pea products, chickpeas and flaxseed meal, this looks like the profile of a kibble containing a significant amount of meat.

-Tender and True is a plant-based dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 4.5 stars.
+Tender and True includes both grain-inclusive and grain-free dry dog foods that use a significant amount of named meat meal as their dominant source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.